tharindu-b-hewage/splitwise-sim-cpu-aware/README.md

 #### Usage

-The ```run_cpu_experiments.sh``` script execute various configurations of inference traces, CPU management techniques, and instance core counts to conduct multiple LLM service experiments.
-Make sure to change experiment data output folder accordingly.
-Upon execution, you can refer to plotting and analysis scripts we mentioned in the section above.
-Modify the script to point experiment data properly.
+The ```run_cpu_experiments.sh``` script executes various configurations of inference traces, CPU management techniques, and instance core counts to conduct multiple LLM service experiments.
+Make sure to change the experiment data output folder accordingly.
+Upon execution, you can refer to the plotting and analysis scripts mentioned in the above section.
+Modify the script to point to experiment data properly.
 These scripts generate CPU aging management and carbon optimization plots in the ```results_cpu``` folder.

 #### Reference

 If you use SplitwiseSimCPUCarbon in your work, please cite the accompanying paper: